andrew2020wit/total-war-mods/readme.md

 Balance depends on many things: mods, factions, random events, player skills/style.
 The only thing which you can expect that this mod gradually increases difficulty at some degree.
-You can turn off this mod for some turns, if it becomes too hard.

 ## General Logger